-Last season Moorman and the Lady Tornado reached new heights of success after much of the previous year’s roster returned and a few new faces help guide the team to its highest WCWA ranking in its history, topping out at No. 2 overall.
-King hosted the 2011 WCWA National Championships and gave the hometown crowd a finish to cheer for as they watched Emily Martin (109 lb.) and newcomer Krista Revelle (136 lb.) win National Championships in their respective weight classes while two more were crowned runners up.
-The Lady Tornado finished second overall as a team, their highest finish at Nationals ever.
+2011-12: Moorman and the Tornado reached new heights of success after much of the previous year’s roster returned and a few new faces help guide the team to it's highest WCWA ranking in its history, topping out at No. 2 overall.
+King hosted the 2011 WCWA National Championships and gave the hometown crowd a finish to cheer for as they watched Emily Martin (109 lb.) and newcomer Krista Revelle (136 lb.) win national championships in their respective weight classes while two more were crowned runners-up.
+The Tornado finished second overall as a team, their highest finish at Nationals ever.

 The team’s successes continued to pour in after the 2011 collegiate season as six qualified for the 2012 Olympic Trials, held in Iowa City, Iowa.
 Three were named to the World Junior team to represent the United States after taking first place at the Body Bar National Championships.
 Three more were named to the U.S. Junior Pan-Am team where two took home a gold medal at the games held in Guatemala in June 2012.

 2009-10: In just its first season of existence, King made a statement by finishing 10th at the 2009 WCWA National Championships and had three team members named All-Americans under Moorman.
 In 2010, he helped train the College’s first-ever national champion in Marina Lambert (197 lb.).
 Under his guidance, Lambert did not surrender a single point in her undefeated, championship-winning season and the Tornado finished fourth at the 2010 WCWA National Championships.
 He also helped train Alli Ragan toward a Body Bar National Tournament victory to secure her spot on the United States Junior World Team and earn the College’s first World medal, earning the bronze at 63 kg (139 lb.).